recursecenter/blaggregator/CONTRIBUTE.md

 - allow users to edit their profiles (avatar, displayed name, social media links, and most importantly, edit the blogs they've added)
 - enhancing the profile page for each user within Blaggregator (right now we just list their blogs) that collates their posts and comments
 - [there are some nice bugs to tackle](https://github.com/sursh/blaggregator/issues?page=1&state=open)
-- Rewrite the app in Flask so it is easier to maintain
+- Rewrite the app in Flask so it is easier to maintain (this might not be worth the effort; let's discuss)

-### Done by past contributors:
+### DONE!
+Past contributions:
+- improved profile picture retrieval (thanks, @punchagan)
 - allow users to edit their blog registrations and allow posting to different streams on Zulip (thanks, @punchagan)
 - a bot to post new blog posts to Humbug (thanks, @einashaddad and @kenyavs)
 - comments on posts (@sursh)